-Group Expected Impacts Mitigation Measures Odors/deterioration of air quality; Leachate impacts on for donkey carts should be also discussed with JSC-KRM. - Pest management plan should also Provide and the sensitive groups (women and children); Provide and the sensitive groups (women and children); Provide and the sensitive group of the sensitive of the sensitive of the sensitive group of the sensitive group of cover the transfer station, and it can be used once it is necessary; Safety plans should be prepared for employees, and community; Labor rights to be complied based on the Palestinian labor Laws.
+Group Expected Impacts Mitigation Measures - Odors/deterioration of air quality; for donkey carts should be also discussed with JSC-KRM.
+Leachate impacts on groundwater/soil; Noise resulted from heavy equipment and vehicles; Safety of employees; Safety of community focusing on the sensitive groups (women and children); Pest management plan should also cover the transfer station, and it can be used once it is necessary; Safety plans should be prepared for employees, and community; Labor rights to be complied based on the Palestinian labor Laws.
 Operation of Medical Waste Treatment Facility Impacts on the health and safety of workers; Possibilities of mixing other waste at source which will received at the end to the treatment facility; The quality of treatment could be deteriorated; Odors and emissions could affect the workers and near localities; Noise due to use of heavy machinery; Leachate could deteriorate the groundwater/soil; The transfer of the medical waste could expose a danger to the community.
 Good ventilation should be provided at the treatment facility; Health and safety plan should be provided, moreover fire extinguishers and first aid boxes to be provided at the site, Workers should be provided by PPE and insurance to cover them; The treatment facility should be cleaned by sterile materials; Leachate should be separated, leachate tank should be isolated, and leachate should regularly be evacuated after chlorination.
-Sorting of medical waste at source should be restricted, any noticed problems should be addressed with the administration of the hospital/medical center; Transfer of medical waste should be conducted by closed vehicles which hold the hazardous sign; The medical waste should not be stored at the treatment facility for more than 12 hours to prevent the odors; Pest management plan should cover
+Sorting of medical waste at source should be restricted, any noticed problems should be addressed with the administration of the hospital/medical center; Transfer of medical waste should be conducted by closed vehicles which hold the hazardous sign; The medical waste should not be stored at the treatment facility for more than 12 hours to prevent the odors; Pest management plan should cover the treatment facility;

 Group Expected Impacts Mitigation Measures - Labor rights to be complied based on the Palestinian labor Laws.
-Waste Secondary Collection Containers Inconvenience of people from the place of containers instead of their houses; Scattered waste around containers has an adverse impact (odor, rats, dogs, pestsetc); Burning of waste in some containers is deteriorating the air quality and has an adverse impact on the human health; The received waste at containers could include construction and demolition waste or any other waste (not MSW); Collection Vehicles Some of vehicles used for transporting the waste are noticed without cover, and waste can be thrown down during travelling; Impact on streets' safety, and traffic; Impacts on the workers' health and safety; The location of the landfill is far from the middle area, which enhance creating new small dumpsites.
-Awareness is the key to solve the problem of containers location, burning of containers, and the type of waste which is allowed to be received at containers; Collection frequency should be organized in order to prevent creating scattered waste around the container, otherwise bigger containers can be replaced or more containers; Fines should be sent to people who put other waste (not MSW) in containers; Complaints system should be activated in the service area; All collection vehicles should be covered during waste transport, and should not carry more than allowed quantity; Leachate should be stored in the collection vehicle, and evacuated at the landfill; Collection vehicles should follow a safety plan for workers and the community, the speed of travelling should not exceed 30 km/hr in city streets, and 50 km/hr in high ways; Collection should be avoided in rush hours; Construction of a transfer station/s in Middle area is necessary to enhance the collection process at that area; Labor rights to be complied based on the Palestinian labor Laws.
+Waste Secondary Collection Containers - Inconvenience of people from the place of containers instead of their houses; - Scattered waste around containers has an adverse impact (odor, rats, dogs, pestsetc); - Burning of waste in some containers is deteriorating the air quality and has an adverse impact on the human health; - The received waste at containers could include construction and demolition waste or any other waste (not MSW); Collection Vehicles - Some of vehicles used for transporting the waste are noticed without cover, and waste can be thrown down during travelling; - Impact on streets' safety, and traffic; - Impacts on the workers' health and safety; - The location of the landfill is far from the middle area, which enhance creating new small dumpsites.
+Awareness is the key to solve the problem of containers location, burning of containers, and the type of waste which is allowed to be received at containers; Collection frequency should be organized in order to prevent creating scattered waste around the container, otherwise bigger containers can be replaced or more containers; Fines should be sent to people who put other waste (not MSW) in containers; Complaints system should be activated in the service area; All collection vehicles should be covered during waste transport, and should not carry more than allowed quantity; Leachate should be stored in the collection vehicle, and evacuated at the landfill; Collection vehicles should follow a safety plan for workers and the community, the speed of travelling should not exceed 30 km/hr in city streets, and 50 km/hr in high ways; Collection should be avoided in rush hours; Construction of a transfer station/s in Middle area is necessary to enhance the collection process at that area; Labor rights to be complied based on the Palestinian labor Laws. the Palestinian labor Laws.